Brazilian Cheese Puffs – a savoury snack for any time of the day!

 - In a large pot, heat the milk, oil, salt, white pepper and nutmeg on medium heat for 7 minutes.
 It should reach 90°C/195°F. If you don’t have a food thermometer, after 7 minutes you will know it has reached the right temperature as the milk mixture will appear frothy with some light bubbling.

-5. Cover the pot with a tea towel and rest for 20 minutes.
+- Cover with a tea towel and rest for 20 minutes.

 - Best eaten on the same day